Lots of people have questions about their penis, and whether it’s normal. You may wonder why you do (or do not) have foreskin around your penis.

 Are there benefits to being circumcised?

-- Decreased risk of penile problems including phimosis (when the foreskin is so tight that it’s hard and/or painful to pull it back over the tip of the penis) and penile cancer
+• Lower risk of penile problems including phimosis (when the foreskin is so tight that it’s hard or painful to pull it back over the tip of the penis)

 Are there any risks to having a circumcision?

-Circumcision does have risks because it’s a surgical procedure, but the problems don’t occur often.
+Circumcision does have risks because it’s a surgical procedure, but problems do not occur often.
 The most common risks include bleeding, infection, and pain.
-These risks tend to be higher for teens and adults than for babies and for people with certain medical problems.
-You should always talk to your health care provider to find out which risks specifically apply to you.
+These risks tend to be higher for teens and adults than for babies.
+Some medical problems can increase the risks of the procedure.
+You should always talk to your health care provider to find out which risks apply to you.

 When is a circumcision done?